 The basis for a good DXing trip involves selecting the best location and equipment needed to receive the most stations possible.
 In this guide, I will give you some tips from my experience traveling that I feel would bring the most out of a DXing trip.

 Types of DXing trips to consider

 “Are you here for business or pleasure?”

 You may have been asked that question in your travels.
-Thankfully, the question doesn’t really apply to DXing trips, as you can gain a whopping DX log regardless of why you are traveling.
+Thankfully, the question doesn’t really apply to DXing trips, as you can gain a respectable DX log regardless of why you are traveling.
 But determining the time and resources allotted to the hobby while out of town can make a major difference in what you receive on the dials.

 Work trips – Unless you are a workaholic or will be among coworkers at a conference or work site, these trips can actually be very conducive to great DX, as you can easily DX in your hotel room in the evening when signal strengths are likely the best.
-I once went to Richmond, VA for an all-day seminar and was able to DX for hours in the evening in my hotel room.
+I once went to Richmond, VA for an all-day seminar for work in 2012 and was able to DX for hours in the evening in my hotel room.

 Solo trips – By far, these are the best type of trips, as you can do whatever you want, whenever you want.
 Want to DX all day during a strong Sporadic E opening?
 Sure, go ahead–the beach will still be there once the opening is done.

 With solo trips, you are also able to decide on if you will be traveling to another locale to sightsee or DX.
-For example, my trip to Raleigh, NC in 2015 was chosen simply due to the fact it was far enough away from my home to have a totally-different FM dial, and that it was in an area where I often don’t pick up any signals from at home.
+For example, my trip to Raleigh, NC in 2015 was chosen simply due to the fact it was far enough away from my home to have a totally different FM dial, and that it was in an area where I often don’t pick up any signals from at home.

 What types of logs you could get